 How Long Do I Cook a Frozen Turkey Breast in The Instant Pot?

 I Feel Pretty Overwhelmed about Using an Instant-Read Meat Thermometer.
-Is Using an Instant-Read Important when Cooking a Turkey or a Turkey Breast?
+How Important is Using an Instant-Read Thermometer when Cooking a Turkey or a Turkey Breast?

 Here are My Top 4 Tips for Using an Instant-Read Meat Thermometer:

 - Know that an instant-read meat thermometer is one that you insert, watch for the dial or the numbers on the display to stop, then you’ll immediately remove.
 It’s not one like your Mom or Grandma probably used back in the day where they inserted the meat thermometer into the turkey or meat at the beginning of the cooking process and left it in there the entire cooking time.